All changes and updated tax information for the year are in red

 In a way, yes.
 The IRS will allow you to take a mileage deduction for business trips.
-For 2013, the mileage deduction was 56.5 cents per mile.
+The business mileage deduction for 2016 is 54.0 cents per mile.

 If you elect to take this deduction, you forego all other expenses associated with the vehicle such as gas, insurance, maintenance, etc. It is far easier to take this deduction than to keep track of your business miles vs. total miles and factor in the total cost of the vehicle (excluding your car payments) based on the percentage.
-The business mileage deduction for 2014 is 56.0 cents.
+The business mileage deduction for 2017 is 53.5 cents per mile.

 You can document your trips by keeping a travel log.
 The log should contain the date of the trip, the beginning and ending mileage from your odometer, and the business purpose of the trip.
 If you commingled your business trip along with a stop at the grocery store or to pick up your kids, the full trip doesn't technically count as a business trip.